-Measuring body fat percentage is an easy method of discovering correct body weight and composition.
+Measuring body fat percentage is a method of discovering the correct body weight and composition.
 Beneath the skin is a layer of subcutaneous fat, and the percentage of total body fat can be measured by taking the 'skinfold' at selected points on the body with a pair of callipers.
 This test only requires four measurements.
 A similar alternative method is the Yuhasz skinfold test which requires six measurements.

 The assistant records measurements taken from the following sites:

-LBM is a theoretical value developed by Behnke (1974) For men Behnke considered it to be FFBM+3% essential fat and for females FFBM+12% fat (3% essential fat + 9% sex specific essential fat).
+LBM is a theoretical value developed by Behnke (1974).
+For men, Behnke considered it to be FFBM+3% essential fat, and for females, FFBM+12% fat (3% essential fat + 9% sex-specific essential fat).

 The density of fat and fat free tissue remains relatively constant: fat = 0.9 grm/cm³ and fat free tissue = 1.1 grm/cm³.

 The average man has 15 to 17% body fat, while the average woman is between 18 and 22%.
 Typical values for elite athletes are 6% to 12% for men and 12% to 20% for women.
 The following table details the percentage of body fat for male and female athletes for various sports.

 Analysis of the result is by comparing it with previous tests' results.
 It is expected that, with appropriate training and diet between each test, the analysis would indicate an improvement in the athlete's body fat percentage.

 This test is suitable for everyone but not for individuals where the test would be contraindicated.